Indira Gandhi: Military conflict with China

-1971–1977
+Third Term (1971–1977)

 Garibi Hatao (Remove Poverty) was the resonant theme for Gandhi's 1971 political bid.
 The slogan was developed in response to the combined opposition alliance's use of the two-word manifesto—"Indira Hatao" (Remove Indira).
 The Garibi Hatao slogan and the proposed anti-poverty programs that came with it were designed to give Gandhi independent national support, based on the rural and urban poor.
 This would allow her to bypass the dominant rural castes both in and of state and local governments as well as the urban commercial class.
 For their part, the previously voiceless poor would at last gain both political worth and political weight.
 The programs created through Garibi Hatao, though carried out locally, were funded and developed by the Central Government in New Delhi.
 The program was supervised and staffed by the Indian National Congress party.
 "These programs also provided the central political leadership with new and vast patronage resources to be disbursed ... throughout the country."

 The Congress government faced numerous problems during this term.
 Some of these were due to high inflation which in turn was caused by wartime expenses, drought in some parts of the country and, more importantly, the 1973 oil crisis.
 Opposition to her in the 1973–75 period, after the Gandhi wave had receded, was strongest in the states of Bihar and Gujarat.
 In Bihar, Jayaprakash Narayan, the veteran leader came out of retirement to lead the protest movement there.